 (meal preparation, dusting, vacuuming, taking out the garbage, bring in the mail, letting the dog out, and laundry)

-If approved by your doctor, using aging in place services can enable an elderly person to stay in the comfort and familiarity of their own home avoiding costly institutional facility costs.
+If approved by your doctor, using home care services can enable an elderly person to stay in the comfort and familiarity of their own home or if you have decided to move into the granny pod, avoiding costly institutional facility costs.
 Also continuing to live in your own home keeps many of the friendships and social supports that it took years for you to build.
 Here are some potential benefits of aging in place:

 - Near to family and friends